Athletics at the 2004 Summer Olympics – Women's 100 metres hurdles

 Joanna Hayes led through all the rounds, her closest competitor, Perdita Felicien.
 In the final, Felicien crashed the first hurdle with her lead leg, falling to her right and taking out Irina Shevchenko along with her.
 In the lane to her left, Hayes zoomed away from the field unabated, challenged by American teammate Melissa Morrison through the first four hurdles, which Morrison clipped, almost turned sideways to keep her balance and slowing through the next two hurdles.
 Lacena Golding-Clarke and Olena Krasovska battled on the inside of the track.
 As Krasovska began to edge ahead for the silver, Clarke slowed over the last four hurdles while Morrison battled back to take the bronze.

 Records

-Prior to the competition, the existing World and Olympic records were as follows.
+Prior to the competition, the existing World record, Olympic record, and world leading time were as follows.

 The following records were established during the competition:

 Qualification

 The qualification period for athletics was 1 January 2003 to 9 August 2004.
 For the women's 100 metres hurdles, each National Olympic Committee was permitted to enter up to three athletes that had run the race in 12.96 seconds or faster during the qualification period.
 If an NOC had no athletes that qualified under that standard, one athlete that had run the race in 13.11 seconds or faster could be entered.